-The second supply-side scheme to be delivered in AMP16 in 2069 is AFF-RNC-WRZ7-0626: Broome Network Improvement.
+The final supply-side scheme to be delivered in AMP17 in 2074 is AFF-RNC-WRZ7-0626: Broome Network Improvement.
 The scheme is designed to remove a network constraint on the Barham South East Water Import Main and a demand constraint, by transferring the existing Broome Borehole Source to Denton rather than via the Barham Import Main (WRZ7).